wildfly-swarm-archive/booker/README.md

 Tracks which items are bought by a user using JPA (via an h2 database) from a JAX-RS resource.
 Communicates with the `store` service to associate details with a given book ID.

+## `Vagrant`
+A Vagrantfile and support scripts to install and run booker in a virtual machine.
+Requires Virtualbox and Vagrant be installed.